cm45t3r/nec-tp/README.md

 Configuring
 -----------
-Edit `nec-tp` using your favorite text editor and change lines below as your convenience.
+Edit `nectp` using your favorite text editor and change lines below as your convenience.
 Default values are tested to work under nominal conditions:

 ```bash
 PING_TIMEOUT=1